krishna-lenkala/kraftwerk/capstone_final_module_24/README.md

-# Capstone Project: Personalized Meal Planner Final Report
+# Capstone Project: AI-Powered Nutrition Planner Final Report

 ## Summary
-The Personalized Meal Planner helps busy people, fitness lovers, or anyone wanting a balanced diet create daily meal plans quickly.
+The AI-Powered Nutrition Planner helps busy people, fitness lovers, or anyone wanting a balanced diet create daily meal plans quickly.
 It aims to hit specific nutrition goals—2000 calories, 60g protein, 65g fat, and 250g carbs—using a dataset of 375 foods.
 By combining simple math models and a smart optimization tool, it suggests tasty, varied meals without the hassle of planning by hand.

 ---